awojcik64/simple-search-engine/README.md

 Selection of a specific option is being done by entering it's number.
 After command execution program returns to the main menu (unless it was an exit command)

-* For indexing by menu option, select option 1.
+* To index a document, select option 1.
 You will be prompted for document ID and it's content

 ![Index by menu](doc/img/index-by-menu.png "Index by menu")